CN-Consult/FileCloud-PHP/apidoc2swagger/README.md

 ### Update operationidmapping.txt
 - If a new filecloud api version comes with new operations you need to add them into the mapping file.
+- you can use updateoperationIdMappingFile.php to add the missing operations.
-- You need to create a camelCase operationId from the operation url.
+- You still need to create a camelCase operationId from the operation url manually though.
+- Be careful to name the operationIds php-valid.
+For example 2FaLogin should be _2FaLogin since functions mustn't start with a number.
 - The format is url=operationId
 ```
 /core/operationname=operationName
 ```

 ### Run apidoc2swagger.php to create the swagger file
+- Afterwards copy the contents of the new FileCloud-swagger.json File and paste them at swaggerhub.io to generate the classes.
+- Download the generated classes (Client version) and unzip to your local FileCloud-PHP repository.
+- replace everything but the apidoc2swagger and deprecated folders

+### Future changes that can be made
+- Create a script that deletes operationIds from operationidmapping.txt that were removed from the api.
+  (eg. operationidmapping cleanup command)